 —The “lesser evil,” he says!
 So the team’s screwed anyway, but hey — could’ve been worse if he played striker!

 —I told him right there: “Then bench Eduardo Andrés instead.
-That guy’s worse than a rash.”
+That guy’s worse than a mosquito bite.”

 —Exactly!
-That Irarrázaval kid only plays ‘cause of his fancy surname.
+That Irarrázaval kid only plays ‘cause of his fancy last name.
 Useless on the field!

 (The whole back row lets out a long “booooo,” half laughing, half cursing.)

 —All these last-name princes, man.
-If it weren’t for family names, you’d already be in the national squad.
+If it weren’t for family names, you’d already be playing for the national squad.

 —You’re a walking brick wall, dude!
 Tell Gallo to shove that position where the sun don’t shine!